Maine State Police: Motor Vehicle Crash Investigation Program

 The State of Maine Crash Reconstruction Unit is composed of State Police, Municipal and County Law Enforcement personnel.
 Currently the unit includes 20 troopers, 15 county and 37 municipal officers.
 Unit members are located throughout the entire state and are chosen based on both geographic location and ability.

 The objective of the Crash Reconstruction Unit is to conduct in-depth investigations and analyses of major traffic collisions throughout the state.
 Investigations include the reconstruction of a crash and a study of the factors that may have contributed to that crash.
 These factors include environmental, human and mechanical and are associated with the three phases of a collision, which are pre-crash, at-crash and post-crash.
 The ultimate objective of the program is the utilization of these identified causation factors to prevent collisions of a similar nature from recurring.

 Unit members are trained in the physics of collision analysis and reconstruction, occupant kinematics (human factor analysis), vehicle dynamics (collision damage analysis), scene photography, the use of various measuring instruments and computer-aided design software.

+Division of Weapons and Professional Licensing

+The Maine State Police is responsible for issuing concealed handgun permits in the state, as well as issuing permits to out-of-state residents.
+Each year they process around 4,000 applications, the state police issues permits for residents of rural areas, residents of city/towns are issued permits by that city/town's police department.
+Although on October 15, 2015, Public Law 2015, Chapter 327 (LD 652) went into effect, which allows persons over the age of 21, who are not prohibited from possessing a firearm, to carry a concealed handgun without a permit in most areas.
+This law also authorizes a person to possess a loaded pistol or revolver while in a motor vehicle, trailer or other vehicle being hauled by a motor vehicle.
+Though there are certain places in the state where it is illegal to carry a concealed handgun without a permit, such as: Acadia National Park, Maine State Parks, archery-only hunting, employee vehicles on work premises and on private property & businesses with no weapons signs.